Dambakk/gad/README.md

 The script will ask for input during runtime, such as enter a name for the view, select a view or commit changes using git.
 For further help, use `--help` or `-h` when running the tool.

+### Run the app with Xcode

+To be able to view the files in Xcode you must follow these steps:

+- In the file structure overview in Xcode, delete the ViewController- and ViewControllerBase files.
+- Add the newly created views by clicking "File" >> "Add files to ..." >> Select the newly created files >> "Add"

+If you cannot build the application, follow these steps:

+"Product" >> "Scheme" >> "Edit Scheme" >> Executable: ProjectName.app